 Monsanto Forest Park

 The forest park of Monsanto is surely one of the best spots for running in Lisbon.
 With almost 1000 ha, you’ll have plenty of trails and also roads to make you feel far away from the city.
-There are some signalled trails, but we really recommend joining us for a run in this forest park to make sure you’ll get to see the best trails and run the distance you’ve planned.
+There are some sign posted trails, but we really recommend joining us for a run in this forest park to make sure you’ll get to see the best trails and run the distance you prefer.

 Along the Tagus River in between Cais do Sodré and Belém